therootcompany/telebit/README.md

 ```
 --vendor-id         $VENDOR_ID          an arbitrary id used as part of authentication
 --secret            $SECRET             the secret for creating JWTs
---auth-url          $AUTH_URL           the full url prefix of the server that will validate tokens
---tunnel-relay-url  $TUNNEL_RELAY_URL   the full url of the websocket tunnel server
+--tunnel-relay-url  $TUNNEL_RELAY_URL   the url of the tunnel server
+--auth-url          $AUTH_URL           use to override the server-provided auth url
+--acme-relay-url    $ACME_RELAY_URL     use to override the server-provided acme dns 01 proxy
 --locals            $LOCALS             a list of `scheme:domainname:port`
                                         for forwarding incoming `domainname` to local `port`
 --port-forwards     $PORT_FORWARDS      a list of `remote:local` tcp port-forwarding